WilsonSayresLab/eQTL/README.md

 # eQTL

-This repository contains the code used in the TCGA LIHC eQTL project:
+This repository contains the code used in the TCGA LIHC eQTL project.

+Author: Heini Natri (heini.natri@asu.edu)

 - WES and RNAseq alignment using HISAT2
 - RNAseq gene expression quantification using featureCounts